Ice formation in the Arctic during summer: false-bottoms: Abstract

 \section{Abstract}

-The only source of ice formation in the Arctic during summer is a layer of ice between an under-ice melt pond and the underlying ocean, called false-bottoms.
-The simultaneous growth and ablation of false-bottoms is governed by both of heat fluxes and salt fluxes.
-This is a two-phase Stefan problem with two free boundaries.
-We first use Green functions to reduce this problem to solving a system of nonlinear integral equations, and then apply the contraction principle to prove the existence and uniqueness of the solution under suitable data. \\{\it Mathematics Subject Classification} 2000: 35R35, 35Q35. \\{\it Keywords}: false-bottoms, free boundaries problem, contraction principle.
+The only source of ice formation in the Arctic during summer is a layer of ice called false-bottoms between an under-ice melt pond and the underlying ocean.
+Of interest is to give a mathematical model in order to determine the simultaneous growth and ablation of false-bottoms, which is governed by both of heat fluxes and salt fluxes.
+In one dimension, this problem may be considered mathematically as a two-phase Stefan problem with two free boundaries.
+Our main result is to prove the existence and uniqueness of the solution from the initial condition. \\{\it Mathematics Subject Classification} 2000: 35R35, 35Q35. \\{\it Keywords}: False-bottoms, Free boundary problem, Green's function, Contraction Mapping Principle.